Technical Overview of the Flow Staking Auction Phase

 This document describes the functionality of the core identity table and staking smart contract.
-It gives an overview of the process of staking, epochs, and delegation.
+It gives an overview of the process of epochs, staking as a node, and delegation.
 It is an important prerequisite to understand before proceeding with any other technical integration or interaction with the Flow Protocol, but does not provide step-by-step instructions for how to perform specific actions.
+See the Staking Collection Docs for instructions

 This document also describes how to read public staking data from the contract.
-Anyone with a Flow account on mainnet can read public data from the staking smart contract with these instructions.
+Anyone can read public data from the staking smart contract with these instructions.

 The transactions described in this document are contained in the